 Concerns about Compliance: U.S. immigration laws and regulations are complex, and employers often worry about inadvertently violating them.
 Hiring someone on Day 1 CPT, especially without a clear understanding of it, can seem risky.

-Perception of Temporary Employment: Employers might be looking for longer-term employees, and the use of Day 1 CPT might be perceived as a short-term solution.
+Perception of Temporary Employment: Employers might be looking for longer-term employees, and Day 1 CPT might be perceived as a short-term solution.
 There's also a misconception that students on CPT might not be as committed to the job as others.

-Potential Scrutiny: In recent years, there has been increased scrutiny by the U.S. government regarding the use and potential abuse of the CPT program.
-Employers may fear that hiring someone on Day 1 CPT might attract unwanted attention from immigration authorities.
+Potential Scrutiny: In recent years, the U.S. government has been increasingly scrutinizing the use and possible abuse of the CPT program.
+Employers may fear hiring someone on Day 1 CPT might attract unwanted attention from immigration authorities.

-Complexity in Transition: Employers might anticipate complications in transitioning an employee from CPT to another type of work authorization (like H-1B) in the future.
+Complexity in Transition: Employers might anticipate complications in the future when transitioning an employee from CPT to another type of work authorization (such as H-1B).

-Concerns About Authenticity of Universities: There have been instances where certain universities offering Day 1 CPT were not legitimate.
+Concerns About Authenticity of Universities: Certain universities offering Day 1 CPT have been reported as not obeying US laws.
 Hiring from such universities could lead to legal and compliance issues for employers.

 To better communicate with potential employers and alleviate their concerns: